 - Stick to fruits and vegetables that you can peel yourself, such as bananas, oranges and avocados.
 Stay away from salads and fruits that can't be peeled, such as grapes and berries.

-For adults traveling to areas affected by cholera, a vaccine is now available in the United States.
-The Food and Drug Administration recently approved Vaxchora, a vaccine for the prevention of cholera.
+For adults traveling from the United States to areas affected by cholera, a vaccine called Vaxchora is available in the United States.
 It is a liquid dose taken by mouth at least 10 days before travel.

 Cholera requires immediate treatment because the disease can cause death within hours.

 - Intravenous fluids.
-During a cholera epidemic, most people can be helped by oral rehydration alone, but severely dehydrated people may also need intravenous fluids.
+Most people with cholera can be helped by oral rehydration alone, but severely dehydrated people might also need intravenous fluids.

 - Antibiotics.
-While antibiotics are not a necessary part of cholera treatment, some of these drugs may reduce both the amount and duration of cholera-related diarrhea for people who are severely ill.
+While not a necessary part of cholera treatment, some antibiotics can reduce cholera-related diarrhea and shorten how long it lasts in severely ill people.

 - Zinc supplements.
-Research has shown that zinc may decrease and shorten the duration of diarrhea in children with cholera.
+Research has shown that zinc might decrease diarrhea and shorten how long it lasts in children with cholera.

 Preparing for an appointment